 - For the long run, conservation cannot be done by ‘outsiders’.
 Local communities have co-existed with wildlife and the environment for many years before there was population pressure on land and demand for animal parts.
 We visit local communities and pay for participation in different activities.
-This ensure that locals earn directly from tourism which leads them to appreciate the wildlife and environment and therefore refuse to participate as poachers or destroy environment for the short term.
+This ensures that locals earn directly from tourism which leads them to appreciate the wildlife and environment and therefore refuse to participate as poachers or destroy environment in the short term.

 - We have worked with Nzuguto Environmental Conservation Association to conserve the wetland in the community.
 We also contributed towards purchase of music and dance instruments to help the members earn by performing at various lodges.

 - We do not print hardcopy itineraries for clients.
 We share these online and the clients have access to them to save paper.
 We also recycle paper in the office, if a one side is printed on, we use the other side for another printing or draft work.
 Overall we avoid printing.